benisi/Banka/README.md

 ###

 -   Users can signup
 -   Users can login
 -   User can create bank account
 -   Admin/Staff can activate or deactivate an account
 -   Admin/Staff can delete an account
 -   Staff (cashier) can credit an account
 -   Staff (cashier) can debit an account

 ## Default user credentials for testing

 -   Admin : email: bisidahomen@gmail.com, password: adminpass1
 -   Client: email: bisidahomen999@gmail.com, password: clientpass1

-Make sure you remove all default users if you are running in production, the above users are for testing purposes and it is not recommended to have them if you are using this app for production purposes
+Make sure you remove all default users if you are running in production, the above users are for testing purposes and it is not recommended to have them if you are using this app for production purpose or atleast just change the credentials
 <br>

 ## API Endpoints